Background

 - Water-based activities including guided kayaking, water taxi, charter boats, SUP, and waka ama in the Kaiteriteri Recreation Reserve.

-DOC wants to consider the future of these concession types within these places in a fair and consistent manner, by way of an allocation process.
+DOC has considered the future of these concession types in a fair and consistent manner, by way of a competitive allocation process.

-Applications will be assessed by an independent assessment panel against published criteria:
+Applications were assessed by an independent assessment panel against published criteria:

 - operator experience